NVIDIA/TensorRT-Model-Optimizer/examples/speculative_decoding/README.md

 - Fine-tunes the model on the [Daring-Anteater](https://huggingface.co/datasets/nvidia/Daring-Anteater) dataset
 - Evaluates the acceptance rate on [MT-Bench](https://huggingface.co/datasets/HuggingFaceH4/mt_bench_prompts)
 - Exports a checkpoint ready for deployment
-- Run an interactive inference demo with vLLM using provided prompt

 ## Complete Workflow